-- 30. Supports the recruitment of candidates for the SVD by providing guidance, monitoring recruitment strategies and adherence to established admissions policies, and keeping SVD enrollment as an institutional priority. - 31.
-Communicates directly with referral sources (e.g. bishops, religious superiors) for both SVD and non-SVD applicants. - 32.
-Reviews all SVD candidate applications and oversees all student admissions. - 33.
-Chairs the scholarship committee, and awards named and institutional scholarships. - 34.
-Monitors enrollment numbers for each semester, providing enrollment projections to the Trustees as desired.
+- 6.1 Supports the recruitment efforts of the Vocation Office by providing guidance, monitoring recruitment strategies and adherence to established admissions policies, and keeping enrollment as an institutional priority. - 6.2 Monitors enrollment numbers for each semester, providing enrollment projections to the trustees as desired.